If you're ready to give yourself more physical choices instead of relying on long-ingrained habits...

-They are based on a class that I’ve taught at The Breathing Project in NYC every week since 2003.
+They are based on a class that I’ve taught in NYC every week since 2003, and continue to offer at Babies Project.
 It’s been called a few different things, but most people call it the ‘rolling around on the floor’ class.

 A lot of the time is spent yielding, coming into relationship with your body on the floor.
 The ability to yield and feel your self and to give and receive support underlies the embodiment process for me, and can be the hardest part of doing these practices... maybe because it’s about doing less instead of doing more.